 Most of JD Dennison’s spiritual experiences have come from walking in nature at night.
-The silence and the stillness he found there as a teenager gave him an awareness of a hidden beauty.
+The silence and the stillness he found there gave him an awareness of a hidden beauty.
 The experiences he had there were so meaningful, it was obvious he should focus his life on translating that feeling to others.
 He just didn’t know how.

 It wasn’t long before he was taking his new camera out on these night walks, and there was one important photograph early on where he accidentally turned the flash on and illuminated a maple tree in his own front yard.
 The photograph was pretty, but not extraordinary.